sealuzh/cloud-workbench/chef-repo/site-cookbooks/vagrant/README.md

 * `node['vagrant']['checksum']` - SHA256 checksum of the Vagrant
   installation package.

+See the official Vagrant downloads page for current releases: http://www.vagrantup.com/downloads.html

 If the node is Windows, the MSI version must be set.
 This is used by the `windows_package` resource to determine if the package is installed.